OliverCulleyDeLange/location-alarm/README.md

 # Priority 1

-- Disable enable alarm button if no current location or geofence
-  - On tap show alert explaining why disabled
+- Fix alarm sound on ios
+  - When on silent mode
+  - When in background
 - M Tutorial
 - S Draw path of route while alarm enabled
 - L Unit Tests & refactoring